 How are additional support needs identified and assessed?

-As a parent, if you think your child has additional support needs that haven’t been identified, or aren’t being met, you have the right to ask the LA for an assessment of your child’s needs.
+As a parent, if you think your child has additional support needs that haven’t been identified, or aren’t being met, you have the right to ask the local authority for an assessment of your child’s needs.
 A young person (aged 16 or over) can make a request for their own assessment.
 If you feel that your child needs significant additional support, you should specifically ask that the assessment consider if your child should have a coordinated support plan (CSP).

 A request for an assessment should be made in writing, and should include the reasons why you feel your child needs to be assessed.
-The LA must comply with your request unless it considers the request unreasonable, for example an assessment was done recently and there haven’t been any changes since then.
+The local authority must comply with your request unless it considers the request unreasonable, for example an assessment was done recently and there haven’t been any changes since then.

 Professionals working with your child can also request an assessment, but they should discuss their concerns with you so that you’re aware and involved in what’s happening.

 The assessment may include informal observations by teachers and more formal assessments from education, medical or psychological professionals.
 So, for example, a child who is deaf may be assessed by a Teacher of the Deaf (ToD), speech and language therapist, and educational psychologist.
-It will be up to the LA to decide who is best placed to carry out the assessment.
+It will be up to the local authority to decide who is best placed to carry out the assessment.

 The assessment may lead to the development of an additional support plan (ASP), individual education programme (IEP) or a CSP.